 What is a water pillow?
 A brief look back at an unknown innovation

-The water pillow is an ergonomic cushion containing a sealed water pocket, often covered with foam or fibers for better comfort.
+The water pillow is an ergonomic cushion containing a sealed water pouch, often covered with foam or fibers for better comfort.
 Its main promise: allowing each person to adjust the firmness and support of the pillow based on the amount of water introduced.

 This technology was popularized in the 1980s, during the era of waterbeds.
-While their success has been fluctuating, water pillows have managed to maintain a presence in certain niches, particularly in North America, thanks to arguments centered on cervical well-being.
+While their success has been fluctuating, water pillows have managed to maintain a presence in certain niches, particularly in North America, thanks to arguments centered around cervical well-being.

 How does a water pillow work?